section-engineering-education/engineering-education/content/articles/image-preprocessing-in-python/index.md

 ![shift](/engineering-education/image-preprocessing-in-python/shift.jpg)

-##### Flipping
+### b.
+Flipping

-This is a process of reversing the rows or columns of pixels in either vertical or horizontal cases respectively.
+This is a processes of reversing the rows or columns of pixels in either vertical or horizontal cases respectively.

 Let's do a random flip with both horizontal and vertical flips.
 From the [code above](#a-shifting), change the **ImageDataGenerator** parameters as shown below: